More people would trust a robot than their manager, according to study

 The secret for managers is to develop these capabilities, and delegate to AI the more routine tasks that occupy them.
 Right now, according to an Accenture study referenced in the Harvard Business Review, managers spend over half of their time on low-value work that machines could perform.
 For example, a manager might spend hours puzzling over expenses, travel policies, or the budget.
 These tasks take the manager away from her team members or customers.

 Delegating that low-level work to a machine provides more time for the things that matter.
-“Machines will elevate the manager’s experience,” says Emily Ho, senior vice president of Human Capital Management at Oracle.
+“Machines will elevate the manager’s experience,” says Emily He, senior vice president of Human Capital Management at Oracle.
 “People see the difference between artificial intelligence and human intelligence, and they want from their managers things that machines can’t provide—things like empathy, personalized coaching, and career advice.”

 Imagine a workplace where managers, unencumbered by work that machines can do, can focus on people.
-“AI and machine learning are going to bring humanity back to the workplace,” says Ho. “[In] the last hundred years the advance of technology has made the workplace less human because the interface with technology has not been very natural.
+“AI and machine learning are going to bring humanity back to the workplace,” says He. “[In] the last hundred years the advance of technology has made the workplace less human because the interface with technology has not been very natural.
 With AI, humans can go back to what is distinctly human and what they enjoy doing, which is to connect with each other, work on projects together, and generate new ideas.”

 Managers need to be prepared for this new world that will demand effective leadership.
 Soft skills training is a must, as is a deeper understanding of, and capacity for, emotional intelligence.
 According to the Accenture study, managers must give greater priority to the interpersonal skills that will be needed in an AI-driven environment.

 AI will be a partner in this new, more humanistic world of work.
-“Managers need to foster a culture,” says Ho, “where the creative use of AI is encouraged and allows team members to bring forward new ideas for the business.”
+“Managers need to foster a culture,” says He, “where the creative use of AI is encouraged and allows team members to bring forward new ideas for the business.”

-Note: Update: Emily He’s name has been corrected.